J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/steve-jobs-atd.jpeg" alt="Alt text" width="500" height="305">
     <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/mister-rogers.jpeg" alt="Alt text" width="500" height="305">
 </div>
+i

-There are many "uniform wearers" out there of varying extremes (*Simon Cowell* and *Mark Zuckerberg*, just to name two more), and even more regular people dressing this way.
-It is a pattern for people who must make a lot of decisions every day.
-It often starts unconciously and, later, just sort of becomes an intentional thing.
+There are many "uniform wearers" out there of varying extremes (*Mark Zuckerberg* is another that comes to mind), and I have met a lot of regular people who dress this way.
+Well, maybe not *regular people*, but people that eventually pick their thing and stick with it.
+It's a pattern for people who must make a lot of decisions every day.
+It often starts unconciously and, later, just sort of becomes an intentional thing. <br />

 I first thought *uniforming*"was kind of cartoonish.
 I never considered why people might dress this way, but then one day a friend reminded me that ***I*** had already been "*uniforming*" since about 1989: <br />

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-la.JPG" alt="Alt text" width="350" height="235"> <br />